BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Where to Eat in Canyonlands National Park

 There are also NO restaurants in Canyonlands National Park.
-Canyonlands is too far away from Moab to return for lunch, so you should definitely plan to pack a lunch in order to get the most out of your visit.
+Canyonlands is too far away from Moab to return for lunch, so you should plan to pack a lunch in order to get the most out of your visit.

 Where to Eat in Moab